knowmetools/km-api/docs/API/know-me-profile.rst

     :>json string url: The URL of the item's detail view.
     :>json string name: The name of the item.
     :>json string text: The text the item contains.
-    :>json int gallery_item: The ID of the gallery item attached to the profile item.
-Not present if the profile item doesn't have an attached gallery item.
+    :>json int media_resource: The ID of the media resource attached to the profile item.
+Not present if the profile item doesn't have an attached media resource.
-    :>json object gallery_item_info: The attached gallery item's information, if present.
+    :>json object media_resource_info: The attached media resource's information, if present.

     :status 201: The profile item was succesfully created.
     :status 400: Invalid request.
 Check the response data for details.